b3ko/ToDoSer/README.md

-this is a simple to do list that uses local storage in your browser.
+this is a simple *To Do* list that uses local storage in your brow*Ser*.